CaFM

 In addition, these tools provide your contractors access to a consolidated portal to update the status of their digital tasks and work orders.

-CAFM systems have successfully integrated the IoT concept into their features.
+CaFM systems have successfully integrated the IoT concept into their features.

 For instance, smart sensors can track near-field communication (NFC) or radio frequency identification (RFID) tags across a building.
-That gives you a precise idea about what your service personnel is working on.
-Then, that data is fed to the base system and relayed through visual reports and customizable filters.
-Everything goes here, from annual reports to inventory summaries to repair logs.
+That gives you a precise idea about what your service personnel are working on.

 The best bit?
 All of this occurs in real time.